adamhatton/pp1-wedding-band/README.md

 - [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/) - used for validating the CSS stylesheet
 - [W3C HTML validator](https://validator.w3.org/) - used for validating the HTML markup
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - used for analysing the performance of the website

+## Testing

+### User Stories

+**As a first time visitor, I want to easily understand what the site is about**
+-	On the landing page the user is presented with a large image of people holding instruments with the text “THE NORTH-EAST'S MOST IN DEMAND WEDDING BAND!” overlaid.
+This makes it immediately clear that the site is to showcase The Wedding Crashers as a band (see landing page)
+-	The user is also greeted with two call to action buttons: one for checking prices, and one titled ‘Hire Us’, inviting the user to get in touch with the band.
+The buttons make it clear that the site can provide further information about the bands services (see landing page)

+**As a first time visitor, I want to be able to easily navigate around the site**
+-	The user is presented with an easily readable navbar throughout the site.
+This contains links to all of the pages within the website, and is always visible to the user so they will always feel like they have somewhere they can go.
+In addition, the Logo also serves as a link to the home page in line with conventional website behaviour (see navbar)
+-	On smaller screens, the navbar collapses into a hamburger menu allowing the user easy access to the page links whenever they need them ([see navbar](#navigation-bar))
+-	The landing page provides prominent buttons for taking the user to key sections of the website: prices and enquiries. (see landing page)

+As a first time visitor, I want the website to be responsive to different devices
+-	All elements of the website have been designed to be responsive across devices
+-	The navbar grows and shrinks with the size of the device, and will collapse to a hamburger menu when the screen drops below a certain size (see navbar)
+-	Font sizes will change depending on the screen size.
+Tablet sized devices have a font size increase of roughly 50%, and larger screens have a 100% size increase for important elements such as headings and the navbar.
+-	Bootstrap was used to implement cards, meaning that they will stack on top of each other on smaller screen sizes <stacking-cards>
+-	‘The Band’ page is set to only show 1 image on smaller screen sizes so as not to overcrowd the information.
+On larger screens, another image is added to fill the space <band-page-mobile> <band-page-desktop>

+As a first time visitor, I want to easily be able to find out more about the band
+-	The navbar contains a link to “The Band” page which is accessible from anywhere on the site.
+Users can use this to navigate to this page which contains more information
+-	“The Band” page has two cards dedicated to providing further information about the band, and a third card which takes users to the band’s social media accounts [note that these do not exist] (see the band page)
+-	The home page also contains testimonial cards which let the user to see what people who have hired the band had to say about them, helping them to learn more about the service that is offered. (see testimonial cards)

+As a first time visitor, I want to easily be able to find out how much the band costs to hire
+-	Upon entering the site the user is immediately met with a call to action button for viewing prices (see landing page)
+-	The prices page is also linked to in the navbar which is always in view and accessible anywhere on the website
+-	The “Prices” page clearly lays out the different packages the band offers, and has a boldened price associated with each (see prices page)

+As a first time visitor, I want to be able to contact the band to initiate a booking
+-	Upon entering the site the user is immediately met with a call to action button for contacting the band (see landing page)
+-	The “Enquire” page is also linked to in the navbar which is always in view and accessible anywhere on the website
+-	The “Enquire” page provides a contact form for getting in touch with the band.
+This is for demonstration purposes and does not actually send any data. (see enquire page)

+As a first time visitor, I want to know what the band sounds like
+-	On “The Band” page, the user is able to click links to the band’s social media accounts where they are able to hear what the band sounds like accounts [note that these accounts do not exist]

+Returning Visitor
+As a returning visitor, I want to easily be able to access the contact page
+-	The same points that apply to the first time visitor user story about contacting the band also apply here